balena-io-experimental/balena-fin-coprocessor-base/README.md

 # BalenaFin Co-Processor Base [![build](https://img.shields.io/badge/release-beta-brightgreen.svg)]()

+*Please be aware that this is currently under beta-release.*

 This base project is designed to provide a quick and platform independent method of building projects for the balenaFin coprocessor.

 ## Dependencies